 Amanda also participated in Tuscon's Volunteer Lawyers Program, which allowed her to help clients with family law issues and documents related to divorce, property division, child custody, visitation, and paternity rights.
 She even earned an award for "Student Volunteer of the Month."

 Amanda holds a B.A. in English from the University of Arizona, where she graduated on merit scholarships with a perfect 4.0 GPA and summa cum laude.
 And in addition to being a budding legal prodigy, Amanda is an accomplished chessmaster as well!
 She wrote her college honors thesis on chess, served as marketing director for chesskid.com, and was an instructor for Arizona Chess for Schools.
-Now she aids our attorneys in using state witnesses as mere pawns to checkmate the D.A.
+Now she uses state witnesses as mere pawns to checkmate the D.A.